joclpacheb/2018-FIFA-World-Cup-Memory-Game/README.md

 ## Installation & How to Play the game

-No need to, if you want to play it just enter into the MemoriaMundialistaFinal\MemoriaMundialistaFinal\obj\x86\Release folder and click into the MemoriaMundialistaFinal.exe app.
+No need to install, if you want to play it just enter into the MemoriaMundialistaFinal\MemoriaMundialistaFinal\obj\x86\Release folder and click into the MemoriaMundialistaFinal.exe app.
 It will start the game.
 Play "Jugar", click on a pair of cards and try to match them all! ✨

 ## Screenshots:
 ![Screenshot](screenshots/1.png)